foo123/Dialect/README.md

 // quotes, for example for parameters representing strings, should not be added manualy
 // r:       raw, pass as is
 // l:       typecast to string suitable for a "LIKE" argument with appropriate quotes
-// f:       typecast to escaped string or comma-separated list of escaped strings representing table or field reference(s) with appropriate quotes
+// f:       typecast to escaped string or comma-separated list of escaped strings representing identifier, table or field reference(s) with appropriate quotes (see `.escapeId` method above)
 // d:       typecast to integer or comma-separated list of integers
 // s:       typecast to escaped string or comma-separated list of escaped strings with appropriate quotes (see `.escape` method above)
 // if no modifier is present default typecasting is "s:" modifier, i.e as escaped and quoted string